UXARRAY/uxarray/README.md

 is receptive to additional functionality requests.

-## Intended Functionality for Grids

-* Support for reading and writing UGRID, SCRIP ESMF, and Exodus formatted grids.
-* Support for reading and writing shapefiles.
 * Support for arbitrary structured and unstructured grids on the sphere, including latitude-longitude grids, grids with only partial coverage of the sphere, and grids with concave faces.
 * Support for finite volume and finite element outputs.
-* Support for edges that are either great circle arcs or lines of constant latitude.
-* Calculation of face areas, centroids, and bounding latitude-longitude boxes.
 * Triangular decompositions.
 * Calculation of supermeshes (consisting of grid lines from two input grids).

-## Intended Functionality for DataArrays on Grids

-* Regridding of data between unstructured grids.
-* Global and regional integration of fields, including zonal averages.
 * Application of calculus operations, including divergence, curl, Laplacian and gradient.
 * Snapshots and composites following particular features.